| Signature | Description |

 #include <DataFrame/DataFrameStatsVisitors.h> template<arithmetic T, typename I = unsigned long> struct StationaryCheckVisitor; // ------------------------------------- template<typename T, typename I = unsigned long> using stac_v = StationaryCheckVisitor<T, I>; |

 This is a "single action visitor", meaning it is passed the whole data vector in one call and you must use the single_act_visit() interface.
 This visitor uses the specified method to test if the given time-series (i.e., column) is stationary.
-This visitor has the following methods to get results: get_kpss_value(): Returns the KPSS calcuated value. get_kpss_statistic(): Returns the percentage calculated by comparing KPSS value against critical_values. get_adf_statistic(): Returns the ADF calcuated statistics.
+This works with both scalar and multidimensional (i.e. vectors or arrays) datasets.
+In case of multidimensional data, the analysis is done per dimension (channel).
+This visitor has the following methods to get results: get_kpss_value(): Returns the KPSS calcuated value.
+In case of multidimensional data, it returns a vector of size data dimension. get_kpss_statistic(): Returns the percentage calculated by comparing KPSS value against critical_values.
+In case of multidimensional data, it returns a vector of size data dimension. get_adf_statistic(): Returns the ADF calcuated statistics.
+In case of multidimensional data, it returns a vector of size data dimension.

 explicit